wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 3. Select the default query language for new users.
 4. Select the default way for building queries.

-   If the default language is set to **PromQL**, the only way to build queries is to use the Query Editor.

-5. Enable **Always save queries as WQL** if you expect that some users prefer Wavefront query language.

-   The queries will be always translated and saved in Wavefront query language.
+   If the default language is set to **PromQL**, the only way to build queries is to use the Query Editor.<!---5.
+Enable **Always save queries as WQL** if you expect that some users prefer Wavefront query language.The queries will be always translated and saved in Wavefront query language.--->

-6. Enable **Show WQL translation** to show the translation for all PromQL queries.
+5. Enable **Show WQL translation** to show the translation for all PromQL queries.

    Select this check box if you expect that users want to learn Wavefront query language.
 The translation appears only if .